List of Catholic bishops in the United States: Archbishops and bishops

 In some rare cases, the pope will name a titular archbishop as the bishop of a suffragan diocese.
 The most recent example in the United States was that of Celestine Damiano, whom Pope John XXIII named as bishop of the Diocese of Camden in 1960.

 Foreign-born bishops serving in the United States

 In most nations that have a large Catholic population and are located in non-missionary geographical areas, the bishops are usually appointed from that country's native-born priests.
 An exception to this rule is the United States, which has a significant number of foreign-born bishops, with most serving as auxiliary bishops in culturally diverse dioceses.
-As of 2025, thirty-nine active foreign-born bishops are serving in the United States, representing about 13% of all active American bishops.
+As of 2025, forty-one active foreign-born bishops are serving in the United States, representing about 14% of all active American bishops.
+Out of twenty-one active bishops in the State of California, eight (Gomez, Rojas, Pham, Pulido, Ligot, Bersabal, Szkredka, and Bahuth) are foreign-born, representing over 1/3 of active bishops in the State.

+The countries with the highest number of foreign-born representation are: